Marco Camenisch: Escape

 In December 1981, he escaped from Regensdorf prison near Zürich, along with 5 other prisoners.
 During the melée a prison guard was shot and killed, and another was seriously injured.
 Camenisch claimed he hadn't been part of the group which committed the shootings.
 After the escape he spent 10 years in hiding.

 In 1989, Swiss federal police and media claimed he was responsible for the killing of Swiss border police officer Kurt Moser at Brusio.

 Arrest in Italy

-On November 5, 1991, Camenisch was stopped by Carabinieri on Cinquale di Montignoso road, along with fellow anarchist Giancarlo Sergianpietri.
+On 5 November 1991, Camenisch was stopped by Carabinieri on Cinquale di Montignoso road, along with fellow anarchist Giancarlo Sergianpietri.
 Camenisch produced a handgun and opened fire, wounding one of the soldiers.
 In the ensuing shootout, he was wounded in one leg and arrested.
-Two guns and six rrudimentary bombs were found at his place.
+Two guns and six rudimentary bombs were found at his place.
 He was taken to Pisa hospital, where he remained for six months, and later at San Vittore prison infirmary in Milan.
 The Italian Court of Massa Carrara sentenced him to 12 years for assault and sabotage of electrical pylons.
 He served 9 of those years while in solitary confinement in a maximum-security prison.